Anri-Lombard/AI-for-Good/README.md

 ### AI and Public Health

-#### Week 1
+#### Week 1.1

-"AI for Good" is a term used for AI that provide support and prevents, mitigates, or resolves problems affecting human life or the environment.
-In this specialization we focus on how it does this in the environment, health, justice, and humanitarian action sectors.
+"AI for Good" is a term used for AI that provides support and prevents, mitigates, or resolves problems affecting human life or the environment.
+In this specialization, we focus on how it does this in the environment, health, justice, and humanitarian action sectors.

 AI applications make decisions based on historical data.
 If the data is biased, the AI will be biased.